KrunalDarekar/journal/january.md

  - [ ] Make the workout plan

 ### journal
 again almost forgot to journal today, the days have not just been good recently because of my exam prep, it is just taking a lot of time. from tomorrow I am going to assign a particular time for the exam prep and will try not to miss on other activities that I need to do we'll see.

+## 11/01/2024

+### list
+ - [x] read the last journal
+ - [ ] complete cc 10 mark questions
+ - [ ] cc revision 1
+ - [ ] cc revision 2
+ - [ ] odin project lesson/ learn web3 lesson
+ - [ ] dsa lessons
+ - [ ] week 6 cohort assignments
+ - [ ] get the hall ticket printed
+ - [ ] go through 100xdocs
+ - [ ] write the script for the video
+ - [ ] Make the workout plan

+ ### journal